CSE437s/semester-project-group-12/README.md

 # Semester-Project

-## Team Name: <Insert Here>
+## Team Name: SafeCities
 ## Group #: 12
 ## Contributors: Andy Cho, Trevor Perez, Junxian Zhang
 ## TA: <Insert Here>

 ## Instructions/Link to access:
-## 1. Download Expo Go from app store
+## 1. Download Expo Go from the app store
+## 2. Navigate into the Semester-Project folder in the terminal
+## 3. Run "npx expo install" to install all the missing modules
-## 2. Run "npx expo start" in the terminal inside Semester-Project
+## 4. Run "npx expo start" in the terminal to boot it up
-## 3. Scan QR Code that pops up in the terminal
+## 5. Scan QR Code that pops up in the terminal